Last Updated on April 1, 2022

 They also have a PRICE MATCH GUARANTEE, so that you are reassured that you will get the best price.

 The mist that continuously creeps off of the falls blankets everything in layers of crystals and ice in the winter.
 Some of the walkways nearest to the falls are closed due to slippery conditions.
+Even as the ice covers the paths, it is still a great idea to walk around the Niagara Falls walkways.
+Bundle up as you check-off one of the coolest Niagara Falls activities in winter!

 Don’t forget to dress warm!!
 That cold winter wind will blow through you and give you a chill.
 Wear comfortable boots for walking throughout the sites.
 There will be snow and ice around so make sure you have good footwear.